richarson/slackbuilds/current/README.md

 ## current

-Slackbuild scripts modified to work on -current + AlienBOB's Plasma 5 (which will hoepfully become Slackware 15)
+Slackbuild scripts modified to work on -current + AlienBOB's Plasma 5 (which will hopefully become Slackware 15)